VUnit/vunit/docs/blog/2022_09_20_vunit_events.rst

 What You Will Learn
 -------------------

-* A better way to synchronize different parts of your testbench.
-* A way of preventing testbenches to end prematurely, before all parts are done verifying the DUT output.
+1. An improved method for synchronizing various components of your testbench.
+2. Techniques to ensure your testbench does not terminate prematurely, before the DUT has been fully verified.
-* A way to spot where the testbench is stuck on timeout or other errors.
+3. Ways to quickly identify where the testbench is stuck on timeout or other errors.
+4. A method for generating a system "core dump" for easier debugging when errors are detected.

 Introduction
 ------------